 Walk with us (it’s good for the Earth) as we take a look at the tiniest cars to ever grace the streets.

-Affectionately dubbed the Bugeye because of the protruding headlights, this charming British roadster brought micro convertible coupes to the masses in the late 1950s.
+The Austin-Healy Sprite was affectionately dubbed the Bugeye because of the protruding headlights, but this charming British roadster brought micro convertible coupes to the masses in the late 1950s.

 Production Years: 1958-1961